molgenis/molgenis.org/public/documentation/guide-customize.md

 * Name: Contact information
 * Query string:

 Now press 'Create'.
 The Contact information item will appear in the list on the right.
 Move it under the Test menu, and save the layout.
 You should now have a Test drop down in your menu, and when you open it, it should show you the Contact information item.
-The contact plugin is similar to the Home plugin as it let's you fill in information via an online editor
+The contact plugin is similar to the Home plugin as it lets you fill in information via an online editor

 **Using Query string to add additional parameters**
 Some modules, like the data explorer, can be opened with starting parameters.
 These can be used via the Query string field when creating a new menu item.
 To test this, we will add a Query string to the existing Data Explorer menu item so that the data set we created in the [Upload guide](guide-upload)will be selected at the start.

-Edit the existing data explorer item by pressing the pencil, and add the the following Query string:
+Edit the existing data explorer item by pressing the pencil, and add the following Query string:

 * Query string: entity=example_data_table

-Save and when you now press the *Data explorer* in your menu then you will be taken to the dataexplorer with the example_data_table data set selected.
+Save and when you now press the *Data explorer* in your menu then you will be taken to the data explorer with the example_data_table data set selected.

 A complete list of all the Query strings available at the Data Explorer: